Phala-Network/awesome-phat-contracts/README.md

   - [DevPHAse](https://github.com/l00k/devphase) - Run a Phala local testnet and compile/test Phat Contracts in a development environment.
 - Service Limits
   - [Service Limits Table](https://wiki.phala.network/en-us/build/support/resource-limits/) - service limits for Phat Contracts and SideVM.

+## dApps
+- [PrivaDEX](https://app.privadex.xyz/) - PrivaDEX is the cross-chain DEX aggregator native to Polkadot.
+As an example, you can swap from USDC (Wormhole) on Moonbeam to ARSW on Astar in one click.

 ## Past Hackathon dApps
 - [PhaPass](https://github.com/Phala-Network/Encode-Hackathon-2021/issues/12) - a password manager on Phala